destinyN1/Open-Source-ChaCha20-Poly1305_AEAD-Engine_RTL---GDSII-Flow/README.md

 ### Design Goals

-- **Performance**: Achieve >10x speedup over software implementation through hardware parallelization
+- **Performance**: Achieve significant speedup over software implementation
-- **Learning Objective**: Complete exposure to professional ASIC design flow (RTL → Synthesis → Physical Design → Signoff)
+- **Learning Objective**: Complete exposure to professional ASIC design flow, Mastery of SystemVerilog, learning of challenges and methodologies in designing and verifying crytographic systems in digital hardware
 - **Standards Compliance**: Full adherence to ChaCha20 specification (RFC 8439)
 - **Scalability**: Modular architecture allowing future integration of Poly1305 authenticator for complete AEAD capability
+- **Publishing**: To investigate and publish a white paper on the efficacy and performance of Chacha20 & Poly1305 AEAD ASIC vs that of the standardly implemented software versions, chacha20 would be writen in C to give near maximum limit for software performance.

 ## Project Status